moonshine-software/doc/en/installation.md

 1. *Authentication*.
 Enable/disable the `middleware` that checks whether the user has access to the panel.
 2. *Migrations*.
 Necessary if you choose to use the built-in capabilities of **MoonShine** for managing users and roles.
 3. *Notifications*.
 Enable/disable the notification system, and you will also be asked whether to use the database driver for storing notifications in the database.
-4. *Template theme*.
-Standard or compact.
-5. *Superuser*.
+4. *Superuser*.
 If you chose the migration option, you will be prompted to create a superuser who will gain access to the admin panel with the credentials specified during installation.
-6. *Don't forget to star the GitHub repository.
+5. *Don't forget to star the GitHub repository.
 Thank you!*

 During the installation, the following will be added and executed: